internetbuilder/node-group-chat/README.md

-# Build A Group-Chat App in 30 Lines Using Node.js
+# Build A Group-Chat App in 30 Lines Using Node.jssss

 A simple and (hopefully) to-the-point tutorial to build your first group-chat application using Node.js in less than 30 lines of code.